SU(3) symmetry in theory of a weakly interacting gas of spin-1 atoms with Bose-Einstein condensate: Formulation of the problem and many-body interaction Hamiltonian of internal degrees of freedom

-where ${\cal V}$ is the volume of the system.
-The structure of the obtained Hamiltonian can also be justified within a phenomenological quasiparticle theory, where the energy of the system is considered to be a functional of the single-particle density matrix, like in the normal Fermi-liquid theory \cite{Landau,Silin}.
-For a not dense system, one can restrict ourselves by the energy functional quadratic in the single-particle density matrix \cite{FNT}.
-Since each density matrix represents the eight-component vector, they should enter the energy functional as a scalar product.
-On the other hand, it is clear, that such a functional should be obtained from the microscopic Hamiltonian given by Eq.~(\ref{eq:2.11}) by statistical averaging and using the Bloch--De Dominicis (or Wick's) theorem \cite{BogBog}.
+where ${\cal V}$ is the volume of the system and $J({\bf p}_{1}-{\bf p}_{3})$, $K({\bf p}_{1}-{\bf p}_{3})$ are the Fourier transforms of the corresponding interaction energies.
+The above Hamiltonian has SU(2) symmetry (see Eqs.~(\ref{eq:2.12}), (\ref{eq:2.12'}) below).
+However, it becomes SU(3) symmetric when $J=K$,

-Taking into account the commutation relations for the creation and annihilation operators as well as the properties of the structure constants $f^{abc}$ (see Eqs.~(\ref{eq:2.1}), (\ref{eq:A4})), one can show that $[V_{\lambda},\Lambda^{a}]=0$ and, consequently, $\Lambda_{a}$ is the integral of motion.
-Note that the above Hamiltonian and the corresponding macroscopic state are SU(3) symmetric.
-This symmetry, however, is broken if the coupling between the spin and magnetic field (the Zeeman term) is taken into account.
-The role of SU(3) symmetry has been discussed when studying the dynamics and relaxation in high-spin magnets \cite{Kov2,Kov3,Ivanov}.
+Indeed, taking into account the commutation relations for the creation and annihilation operators as well as the properties of the structure constants $f^{abc}$ (see Eqs.~(\ref{eq:2.1}), (\ref{eq:A4})), one can show that $[V_{J},\Lambda^{a}]=0$ and, consequently, $\Lambda_{a}$ is the integral of motion.
+Thus, the Hamiltonian given by Eq.~(\ref{eq:2.11'}) is SU(3) invariant.
+This symmetry, however, is broken if the Zeeman coupling between the spin and magnetic field is taken into account.
+The role of SU(3) symmetry in the dynamics and relaxation of spin-1 magnets is of much current interest \cite{Kov2,Kov3,Ivanov}.